-Our Corporate Governance and Compensation Committee consists of Aron English (Chair), Douglas Edwards, Shaun Noll and Ken Sanders.
-Our Board has determined that Messrs.
-English, Edwards, Noll and Sanders are independent under the applicable securities laws in Canada.
+Our Corporate Governance and Compensation Committee currently consists of Aron English (Chair), Douglas Edwards, and Shaun Noll.
 Each is a "non-employee director" as defined in Rule 16b-3 under the Exchange Act.

 The Board has adopted a written charter setting forth the responsibilities, powers and operations of the Corporate Governance and Compensation Committee, which is available on our website at www.dirtt.com/investors/leadership-and-governance.
 The Corporate Governance and Compensation Committee is responsible for assisting the Board in fulfilling its oversight responsibilities in relation to: